Rabie45/OSEK/Resource_Mangment/README.md

 OSEK Priority Ceiling Protocol with extensions for interrupt levels ( U can read this part from the articel page 32)

+to create the shared resource in oil file use RESOURCE resource_name{
+	 RESOURCEPROPERITY = STANDARD ;
+}

+setting resourceproperty = standard ensures the resource adheres to these default OSEK resource management principles, including the defined resource types, scheduling based on priorities, and the absence of priority inheritance or ceiling priorities.

+  GetResource(SharedRes);  used to lock the resource ReleaseResource(SharedRes); used to unlock the resource